OpenSaMD/OpenSaMD/docs/index.md

 ### Overview

-Radiotherapy AI's contour recommendations product is deployed onsite as a DICOM server.
+Radiotherapy AI's contour recommendations product is deployed on-site as a DICOM server.
 It is designed to sit between your centre's CT scanner and your treatment planning system.

-When patients undergo their simulation images are auto-sent through to Radiotherapy AI's DICOM server.
+When patients undergo their simulation, images are auto-sent through to Radiotherapy AI's DICOM server.
 The patient identifying information within the DICOM header is then encrypted with a client side encryption key, and then these patient scans are then securely submitted to Google Cloud infrastructure